Lugribossk/simple-dashboard/README.md

 Name|Default|Description
 ---|---|---
 type||`rss-aws`
-id|None|ID of the status feed to follow as seen in the RSS link, e.g. `ec2-us-east-1`.
+id||ID of the status feed to follow as seen in the RSS link, e.g. `ec2-us-east-1`.

 ### Response status code
 Whether an arbitrary URL returned a successful status code.
 Any status code below 400 counts as successful.